sileod/xpflow/README.md

     'lr' : [1e-3, 2e-3]
 }
 ```
-but you would have to write custom code to take care of the list values.
+However you have to write custom code to take care of the list values.

 `xpflow` does that under the hood and use classes instead of dictionaries.
 This allows a concise, readable, composable, and framework-agnostic formulation of experiments.
 You can specify the global hyperparameters into a base class, and make subclasses experiments to check the influence of some parameters, e.g. a learning rate.
 Lists of values are used to denote multiple values to try for a given parameter.
 All combinations will be generated in the form of EasyDict objects.
 With xpflow, you can also store and share your experiments for better reproducibility.